ocaml/dune/doc/dune-files.rst

 ---------------

 The ``include_subdirs`` stanza is used to control how dune considers sub-directories of the current directory.
-The syntax is as follow:
+The syntax is as follows:

 .. code:: scheme